Azalurg/Azalurg/README.md

 - 🔭 I’m currently working at Intel Polska
 - 🎓 I'm a computer science student at the University of Gdańsk
-- 🌱 I'm currently learning linux OS
+- 🌱 I'm currently learning the Linux operating system
 - 📫 How to reach me: [Send me an e-mail](mailto:patryk31415@gmail.com)

 ## Support me 💸